James C. McKinley Jr.

 James Courtright McKinley Jr. (born 1962) is an American journalist for The New York Times.
-He is currently an editor on the Metro desk at The New York Times specializing in criminal justice and law enforcement.
+He is currently an assistant editor on the Metro desk at The New York Times specializing in criminal justice and law enforcement overseeing criminal justice reporters.

 Early life and education

 McKinley grew up in Kansas City, Missouri.
 He is the son of James C. McKinley, former University of Missouri, Kansas City (UMKC) English professor, editor of New Letters, and writer and Mary Ann Underwood, a former continuing education program manager also at UMKC.
 McKinley has three siblings: His younger brother Jesse McKinley is currently Albany bureau chief at The New York Times; his brother Gabe McKinley also worked at The New York Times for over 12 years and is now a playwright; and sister Molly McKinley also worked at The Times before moving into a career in film and television as an editor and writer based out of Santa Fe, New Mexico.

 In 1984, McKinley earned a B.A. in English literature from Cornell University.
 In 1986, he received an M.A. from University of Missouri School of Journalism.